ArronBeale/CI_PP5_tee_time/README.md

 ### Navigation
-- Fully Responsive
+- Fully Responsive.
-- On small screens switches to hamburger menu
+- On small screens switches to hamburger menu.
-- Indicates login/logout in status
+- Indicates login/logout in status.
-- displayed on all pages
+- displayed on all pages.
+- User stories covered: 6, 7

 <details><summary>See feature images</summary>